neutraltone/awesome-stock-resources/README.md

 ## Donate :heart:

-Lastly, if you appreciate this list and find it useful, please feel free to donate me some bitcoin to the following address:
+And finally, if you appreciate this list and find it useful, please feel free to show your appreciation by donating some bitcoin to the following address:

 1JreNWWxZokqxaPnBJPs8ctbUx6HniGP8Z